StevenGann/StevenGann/README.md

 - Cryptocurrency is a great technology but an unreliable investment
 - Windows isn't **that** bad
 - Ulfric Stormcloak was wrong
+- Taco Bell and Little Ceasar's aren't bad for the price

 </details>